.net: History

 Verisign, the operator of net after acquiring Network Solutions, held an operations contract that expired on 30 June 2005.
 ICANN, the organization responsible for domain management, sought proposals from organizations to operate the domain upon expiration of the contract.
 Verisign regained the contract bid and secured its control over the net registry for another six years.

 On 30 June 2011, the contract with Verisign was automatically renewed for another six years.
 This is because of a resolution approved by the ICANN board, which states that renewal will be automatic as long as Verisign meets certain ICANN requirements.
-As of May 2022, Verisign continues to manage .net.
+As of Feb 2025, Verisign continues to manage .net.

 Registration

 Registrations are processed via accredited registrars and internationalized domain names are also accepted.

 The first created .net domain name is nordu.net.
 It was created on 1 January 1985 according to the public records, and NORDUnet has used this domain name since 1985.

-Total registered domain names with net extension are 13.0 million as of Q2 2024.

-As of 2024, it is the fourth most popular top-level domain, after .com,.de and .cn.
-The .net domain rose from fifth to fourth place as a result of the .tk domain ceasing to accept registrations.
+As of 2025, it is the fourth most popular top-level domain, after .com, .cn and .de.